micbay/RaceTimerAndController/README.md

 This indicates the tempo is 70bpm:

 ![bmp quarternote](Images/bpmq.png)
-Usually however, instead of a numerical bpm, an Italian term desribing the tempo is used which can be interpreted into bpm and duration as such: ([Music Note Length Calculator](https://rechneronline.de/musik/note-length.php))
+Usually however, instead of a numerical bpm, an Italian term (sometimes French, German, or English) describing the speed, or tempo, is used.
+This table interprets these terms into bpm and duration: ([Music Note Length Calculator](https://rechneronline.de/musik/note-length.php))
 | Tempo       | Speed                     |bpm         | ms/beat      |
 | ----------- | --------------------------|----------- | :-----------:|
 | Larghissimo | very, very, slow          |20 or lower | \> 3000      |